Loading for other people

 2. No one should touch the trigger of a shotgun until they intend to fire it.

 3. The safe conduct of shotgun shooting must meet the standards described in this code, show respect for the countryside, due regard to health and safety and consideration for others.

 4. It is the loaders responsibility to alert the shoot captain of any breaches of safety that may arise.

 5. Remember – ignorance of the law is no excuse.
 If in doubt, always ask.

 Attitude and shooting client interaction

-As a loader you will often work with shooting clients with different requirements and varying levels of competence.
+As a loader you will often work with shooting clients who have different requirements and varying levels of competence.
 The relationship is often directly between the loader and the shooting client, so make sure that your responsibilities are agreed before you start shooting.
-Remember safety and security is ultimately the shotgun certificate holder’s responsibility.
+Remember, safety and security is ultimately the shotgun certificate holder’s responsibility.

 • Acting as a mentor for a novice shooting client